11 Things I Still Buy In Plastic

 I started DIY-ing various things like toothpowder, body butter & body butter bars, deodorant, mouthwash, air freshener, etc.

-Usually, I find MOST ingredients plastic-free or in bulk.
+Usually, I find most ingredients plastic-free or in bulk.
 However, sometimes I can’t find a specific ingredient, so I buy it in plastic packaging (for example – kaolin clay).

 11. Little parts from random stuff